-Truly, it is the efforts of many individuals, over many years that add significance to this time honored tradition.
+Truly, it is the efforts of many individuals, over many years, which add significance to this time-honored tradition.

-Pamela Akin

-President, Council of 100
+Pamela Akin Fresno Art Museum Council 100 President

 September 2014

 Fresno Art Museum: Council of 100

 The Fresno Art Museum was the first museum in the United States to devote a full year of their exhibition schedule, 1986/87, exclusively for women artists.
 Fresno was a fitting place to do this, since, in the early 1970s, Judy Chicago brought attention to women artists when she taught the first feminist art class in the country at California State University, Fresno.